firminunderscore/dotfiles-macos/README.md

 Now that I've been using a Mac for a while, here's how it should be set up.

-The install script is meant to be a quick start in case I need to reinstall a new Mac someday, but it's not a complete setup (ex.: The Raycast hyperkey should be set up manually).
+The install script is meant to be a quick start in case I need to reinstall a new Mac someday, but it's not a complete setup.

 ## Contributors